katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/01_Pre-Course_Skills.Rmd

 More thoughts on the benefits and power of reproducibility [can be found here](https://github.com/katharynduffy/ECOSS_reproducible_science)

 To be successful, both in this course and in your careers you will need these skills.
 This is why **they are a requirement** for this course.
-If you already using these skills on a daily basis, fantastic!
+If you are already using these skills on a daily basis, fantastic!
 If you don't feel that you have mastery in the workflows listed above I have placed lesson links throughout this chapter so that you can build these skills and be successful in this course.

 ## Pre-Course Skills & Setup